 What is self-directed support?

-Self-directed support (SDS) gives you have more flexibility, choice, and control over the care and support you need.
+Self-directed support (SDS) gives you more flexibility, choice, and control over the care and support you need.
 It means you can decide where, when and in what way you get your support.
 You can also have as little, or as much help as you want to arrange your support.

 How do I get self-directed support?